ga-wdi-curriculum/js-scope/context.md

 - Explain Javascript 'context' and what the value of the 'this' keyword refers to
 - Explain what the default context of Javascript executing in the browser is
 - Use the 'this' keyword to set and retrieve a property in a Javascript function
-- Use bind to create a new method bound to an object context
-- Use apply/call to execute a method in a different context

 ## What is Context?
 (20 minutes / 1:30)